humanloop/humanloop-cookbook/node-evaluate-medqa/README.md

 ## Setup

+* The project relies on a local instance of the Chroma vector database server running.
+You can use Docker as instructed in the code comments or provide your own instance if preferred.

+* Clone the cookbook and `cd` into this directory.

-* Run `yarn` in the project folder.
+* Run `yarn` in the project folder to install dependencies.

 * Add your **HUMANLOOP_API_KEY** and **OPENAI_API_KEY** in an `.env` file in the same directory.

 ## Running

-* There are three different setups you can now try:
+* There are three different setups you can now try, depending on how you've integrated or plan to integrate Humanloop in your project:

   * `yarn callables` is the one with the least setup: the evaluated file is defined by function living in your codebase.
 The dataset and Evaluators are also present locally.
 This is a good example if you want to evaluate your AI project with minimal changes or Humanloop setup.

-  * `yarn decorators` The callable passed to `run()` is wrapped in a Humanloop Flow decorator.
-If you've already integrated Humanloop in your project, you can pass the same function used in production to your evaluation setup.
+  * `yarn decorators` The callable passed to `run()` is instrumented through an SDK logging utility.

   * `yarn mixed` If your project has integrated Humanloop through explicit logging steps, `evaluations.run(...)` will work as expected.